Senate GOP signals an openness to talking about gun legislation

 Sen. Tim Kaine (D-Va.) said on Thursday that recent comments from McConnell signaled “a glimmer of hope,” while noting Cornyn “was the person who helped find the last fix that we did on the background check system.”

-Cornyn previously worked with Murphy on legislation aimed at strengthening reporting to the National Instant Background Check System (NICS) following another mass shooting at a Sutherland Springs, Texas, church in 2017.
-According to the Dallas Morning News, former President Trump signed off on the measure the following year as part of a funding bill.
+Cornyn previously worked with Murphy on legislation aimed at strengthening reporting to the National Instant Background Check System following a mass shooting at a Sutherland Springs, Texas, church in 2017.
+Former President Trump signed off on the measure the following year as part of a government funding bill.

 Additional proposals that have come up in talks include measures to incentivize states that adopt red flag legislation.